shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 You'll also need to setup your BBSHD properly for this to work.

+# Setting up BBSHD

+It's really beyond the scope of this software documentation at the moment.
+But once connected everything works as should:  hall sensors, brakes, Pedal encoder, Temp e.t.c.

 ## Some important settings include:

 PID Controllers->Minimum ERPM  (Mine is set to 600)